codyrobbins/reactive-swift-ios-giphy-demo/README.markdown

 1. Install [CocoaPods](https://cocoapods.org).
 2. Run CocoaPods via `pod install` in the project directory to install dependencies.
-3. Open the [workspace](tree/master/Giphy%20Search.xcworkspace) in Xcode.
+3. Open the workspace (not the project file) in Xcode.
 4. Build and run the project.